theredpea/theredpea.github.io/about.markdown

 I'm interested in data-visualization and data science.

-Here at bitmask I'll post things like:
+Here at bitmask I'll post about things like:
  - data journalism
  - code experiments
  - learning aids